Puig Neulós

-Puig Neulós (Pic du Néoulous) is the highest peak of the Albera Range, an eastern extension of the Pyrenees in Catalonia, straddling France and Spain.
+Puig Neulós (/ca/; Pic du Néoulous) is the highest peak of the Albera Range, an eastern extension of the Pyrenees in Catalonia, straddling France and Spain.
 Antennas crown its summit.
 A paved road on the French side is restricted to military use.

 Geography

 It reaches 1,256 meters above sea level.

 Most of the southern side of the range lies within the Paratge Natural d'Interès Nacional de l'Albera natural reserve.

 From Coll de l'Aranyó (899 m), the steep Roc del Migdia (872 m) is visible to the right of the peak.
 Below, along a ridge line, lies the prominent Roc du Midi and, to the west, the southwest-facing Roc Fouirous outcrop.

 History

 A man-made rock formation, La Reyne de las Founs, encircles a water source on the mountain.
 Built by 19th-century shepherd Emmanuel Coste, known as Manel, it bears the inscription “les douaniers ici trouvent souvent ce qu'ils cherchent”.
 Smugglers later used pebble formations to encode messages about nearby customs officials.